simd-lite/simd-json/README.md

 ### CPU target

 To be able to take advantage of `simd-json` your system needs to be SIMD-capable.
-On 'x86', it will select the best SIMD feature set (`avx2` or 'sse4.2') during runtime.
-If 'simd-json' is compiled with SIMD support, it will disable runtime detection.
+On `x86`, it will select the best SIMD feature set (`avx2` or `sse4.2`) during runtime.
+If `simd-json` is compiled with SIMD support, it will disable runtime detection.

 `simd-json` supports AVX2, SSE4.2, NEON, and simd128 (wasm) natively.
 It also includes an unoptimized fallback implementation using native rust for other platforms; however, this is a last resort measure and nothing we'd recommend relying on.